Harshs27/GRNUlar/README.md

 # GRNUlar
 Gene Regulatory Network reconstruction using Unrolled algorithms

-Please explore the notebook folder for a quick overview of the GRNUlar algorithm on jupyter notebook implementation.
+Explore the notebook folder for a quick overview of the GRNUlar algorithm ran on jupyter notebook.

 The `grnular' folder is a python module of the algorithm's implementation.

+Please do not hesitate to connect with me via email or raise an issue on Github in case of any query.